CroodSolutions/AutoRMM/-Detection_Tips/Readme.md

 At this time the best resource that I know of is the LOL RMM site, but we will add other resources as time goes on.

 https://lolrmm.io/

+See also the project being curated by Christian Taillon via ACTRA at: https://github.com/Arizona-Cyber-Threat-Response-Alliance/rmm-detection